vlampos/vlampos.github.io/_pages/profiles.md

 ---
 layout: profiles
-permalink: /people/
+permalink: /team/
-title: people
+title: team
 display_heading: false
 description:
 nav: true
-nav_order: 7
+nav_order: 3

 profiles:
   # if you want to include more than one profile, just replicate the following block